Are you interested in continuing to work for “a Faith that does Justice and Reconciliation”

 while furthering your academic goals in graduate school?

-The Schlegel Center for Service and Justice (SCSJ) graduate assistantship is a position designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Theology, Christian Spirituality, or Negotiation and Dispute Resolution) a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the SCSJ team.
+The Schlegel Center for Service and Justice (SCSJ) Graduate Assistant position gives graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Christian Spirituality, or Negotiation and Conflict Resolution) a chance to develop leadership and proficiency in faith-justice ministry as an integral member of the SCSJ team.

 Current SCSJ Graduate Assistants: